Frederick Hervey, 2nd Marquess of Bristol: Background and education

 Hervey was born at Portland Place, Marylebone, London, the eldest son of Frederick Hervey, 1st Marquess of Bristol, and his wife the Honourable Elizabeth Albana Upton, daughter of Clotworthy Upton, 1st Baron Templetown.
 Lord Arthur Hervey was his younger brother.
 He was educated at Eton and Trinity College, Cambridge.

 Political career

 Styled Earl Jermyn after his father was raised to a marquessate in 1826, he became a member of Parliament as one of two representatives for Bury St Edmunds the same year.
 In 1841 he was sworn of the Privy Council and appointed Treasurer of the Household in the Tory administration of Sir Robert Peel, an office he retained until the government fell in 1846.
 He continued to represent Bury St Edmunds in Parliament until 1859, when he succeeded his father in the marquessate and entered the House of Lords.

-Apart from his political career he was also a Colonel in the West Suffolk Militia and a Fellow of the Society of Antiquaries.
+He was appointed Colonel of the disembodied West Suffolk Militia on 25 March 1846.
+When the Militia was revived in 1853 he commanded the regiment at its first annual training at Bury St Edmunds.
+However, the appointment of colonel in the militia had been abolished, and Jermyn resigned on 3 August 1855, becoming the regiment's first Honorary Colonel.